rhombicosi/IDOL/README.md

 Chebyshev scalarization is generated for all sets of parameters and provided for download as a zip file on the main Problem page.

 ## **Development stack**
 Service is written in Python 3.8.10 and based on the Django 3.1 web framework.

-It uses built in SQLite to store problem instances database and AWS S3 cloud as a files storage.
+User data is stored in built-in SQLite database.
+AWS Cloud Storage (S3) S3 cloud as a files storage.

+As a modelling and optimization tool Idol uses open-source Python MIP and CBC solver(https://github.com/coin-or/Cbc).

 ## **Running project**
 1. Create virtual environment using pip or conda